semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of February 10, 2020

 - New: [The alpha version of the Semaphore 2.0 API](https://docs.semaphoreci.com/reference/api-v1alpha/) is now available.
-The initial release focuses on ability to control workflows.
+The initial release focuses on the ability to control workflows.
 - Jobs export `SEMAPHORE_WORKFLOW_TRIGGERED_BY_*` [environment
   variables](https://docs.semaphoreci.com/ci-cd-environment/environment-variables/).
 - With monorepos, when a block is skipped, Semaphore now shows a “skipped” badge.